corda/corda-docs-portal/content/en/docs/corda-os/4.8/modify-the-flow.md

 ### Build the transaction

-Build your transaction proposal in two steps:
+You can build your transaction proposal in two steps:

 1. Create the transaction’s components.
 2. Add these components to a transaction builder.